 Community decisions on school construction must meet multiple goals -- educational, fiscal, and environmental.
 But we are also challenged to confront the ways in which school location affects how children get to school -- walking, biking, busing or driving.
 Families' travel choices have a major impact on traffic congestion, air pollution, school district budgets, and quality-of-life in our region.
 Through collaboration on school siting, we have an opportunity to build schools that better serve & support students, educators, parents, and communities.

-On January 19, 2010 the Nashville Area MPO hosted the first ever regional symposium dedicated to offering strategies that our area might employ for locating schools in ways that benefit entire communities - moving beyond the "big box" method of acquiring land and facilities.
+In January 2010, the Nashville Area MPO hosted the first ever regional symposium dedicated to offering strategies that our area might employ for locating schools in ways that benefit entire communities - moving beyond the "big box" method of acquiring land and facilities.
 Working together, and identifying creative solutions, school districts, cities & counties can locate schools that take advantage of existing resources, are easily and safely accessible, and genuine community anchors.

 An impressive number of leaders attended the event.
 In all, more than 90 political leaders, school board members, transportation and land use planners, school facility planners, architects, engineers, and acedemia from across Middle Tennessee came together to discuss the importance of working together to plan for future schools and to make the communities around those already built more walkable and bikeable for students.